On remote working and asynchronous communication with remote teams

 “You should never have lunch alone.”

 This practice started happening naturally.
 When I am going to have lunch, and I am alone at home, I always ask the rest of the team if they want to join me.
+Remote teams shouldn’t have to be lonesome.

 I have virtual-lunch with people from the team at least twice a week.
 Following cardiologists advice we also started sharing a glass of wine during lunch, it is also an excellent Mediterranean costume I heartily recommend.